fastforwardlabs/mdffreport12/src/03-technical.md

 ### Selecting a Model

 There are several factors that can influence the primary approach taken when it comes to detecting anomalies.
-These include the data type (time series vs. non-time series, stationary vs. non-stationary, univariate vs. multivariate, low-dimensional vs. high-dimensional), latency requirements, uncertainty reporting, and accuracy requirements.
+These include the data properties (time series vs. non-time series, stationary vs. non-stationary, univariate vs. multivariate, low-dimensional vs. high-dimensional), latency requirements, uncertainty reporting, and accuracy requirements.
 More importantly, deep learning methods